shfunc/hud-python/README.md

 - 🚀 **MCP-native connectivity** – any language model can call any hud environment.
 - ⚡️ **Live telemetry** – inspect every tool call, observation, and reward in real time.
-- 🗂️ **Public benchmarks** – SheetBench-50, OSWorld, and more.
+- 🗂️ **Public benchmarks** – OSWorld-Verified, SheetBench-50, and more.
 - 🌱 **Reinforcement learning built-in** – Verifiers gym and ART pipelines for training.
 - 🌐 **Cloud browsers** – AnchorBrowser, Steel, BrowserBase integrations.
 - 🛠️ **Hot-reload dev loop** – edit environments live inside Cursor Agent.

-> | We welcome contributors and feature requests – open an issue to discuss improvements.
+> We welcome contributors and feature requests – open an issue or hop on a call to discuss improvements.

 ## Installation